23 Notable alumni of

 Biography

-Aljamain Sterling is an American professional mixed martial artist.
-He currently competes in the Bantamweight division in the Ultimate Fighting Championship (UFC) where he is the former UFC Bantamweight Champion.
+Aljamain Antoine Sterling is an American professional mixed martial artist.
+He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Bantamweight Champion.
 Sterling is the first UFC champion to win a title by disqualification.
-He also competed for Cage Fury Fighting Championship, where he is the former Cage Fury Fighting Championship Bantamweight Champion.
-Sterling holds the UFC bantamweight division records for most wins, most consecutive wins, and most consecutive title defenses.
-As of August 22, 2023, he is #1 in UFC bantamweight rankings, and as of January 23, 2024, he is #12 in the UFC men's pound-for-pound rankings.
+He also competed for Cage Fury Fighting Championship, where he is a former Cage Fury Fighting Championship Bantamweight Champion.
+As of September 17, 2024, he is #9 in UFC featherweight rankings.

 4. Jake Steinfeld